rebl0x3r/urltester/README.md

   ⚠️ Bad Connection : Website Works 50% (Need To Check By Yourself)

+  ↩️ Redirects : Website works, but it redirects to the new domain.

   🛂 DDoS Guard : Website Works But Cloudflare Or Any Other Anti-DDoS Service Is Forcing Us To Wait